mrseanryan/tslint-folders/README.md

     -   detect debug/breakpoint code
     -   detect invalid imports from folders like 'node_modules' or 'dist'
     -   detect filenames that do not match expected style (allows for more than 1 filename style)
--   Provides a tool to generate architecture diagrams from the same model
+-   Provides a tool to generate architecture diagrams from the same model, via [tslint-folders-diagrams](https://github.com/mrseanryan/tslint-folders-diagrams)

 ---